2018-2019 Catalog Editing Process

 - Review the requirements of each major and minor, and

 - Review the specific courses listed within the department or program.
-This is the opportunity to update course information - prerequisites or non-substantive changes to the catalog description, when it will be offered and who is teaching the course.
+This is the opportunity to update course information - prerequisites or non-substantive changes to the catalog description and who is teaching the course.

 Changes approved by C&D through the year should be accurately reflected in policies, major and minor requirements, and course descriptions.
 However, this is the opportunity to proof all previous edits and submit corrections if something appears wrong or appears to be missed.
 It happens!